tldr-pages/tldr/pages/common/surfraw.md

 `surfraw {{elvi}} {{elvi_options}} "{{search_terms}}"`

-- Print the search URL instead of passing it to the browser:
+- Display the URL to the elvi's results page for a specific search:

 `surfraw -print {{elvi}} "{{search_terms}}"`